Embedded accounting API

 - Full audit trail — who, what, when, signed.

 Already shipping.
-These aren't mockups — the same MCP surface is live in production on newledger.io, our reference accounting platform built on Paprel primitives.
+These aren't mockups — the same MCP surface is live in production today.
 What you see below is real.

 Switching costs are an architectural choice.
-Paprel was built to be exportable, replayable, and inspectable end-to-end.
+Paprel was built to be exportable and inspectable end-to-end.
 Here's how that holds in practice.

 Standard GL export

-Full general ledger exportable as standard CSV / JSON / OFX — at any time, for any period, no engineering review.
+Full general ledger exportable as standard CSV / JSON — at any time, for any period, no engineering review.
 Goes anywhere accounting goes.

 Immutable audit log

 Every action — human or agent — captured with a content hash and a cryptographic signature.
-Inspectable forever.
+Retained for seven years, exportable any time.
 Yours, not ours.

 Implementation Path